LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 We can add a new item with a `.put()` method, specifying both key and value: `students.put(newStudent, newGrade)`.

-And while we don't do so in this example, we may also access dictionary elements using the `get` method.
+And while we don't do so in this example, we may also access `HashMap` elements using the `get` method.
 If we had a key/value pair of `"jesse"/4.0` in the `students` dictionary, we could access the grade with `Double jesseGrade = students.get("jesse")`.
 As with Python, variables may be used to access elements:

 ```java
 String name = "jesse";